Linear Complementary Pairs of Quasi-Cyclic and Quasi-Twisted Codes: Examples of LCPs of codes with good security parameters

 \section{Examples of LCPs of codes with good security parameters}

-In this section, we present several examples of LCPs of codes with security parameters.
 The parameters of a linear code are denoted by $[n,k,d]$, where $n$ is the length, $k$ is the dimension, and $d$ is the minimum Hamming distance of the code.
-We denote the security parameter of an LCP of codes $(C,D)$ by $d_{LCP}=\min\{d(C),d(D^{\perp})\}$ for given values of $n,k$, and $d_{BKLC}$ denotes the minimum distance of the best known linear code for given $n,k$.
+For given $n,k $, we denote the security parameter of an LCP of codes $(C,D)$ by $d_{LCP}(C,D)=\min\{d(C),d(D^{\perp})\}$, the optimal distance of linear codes by $d_{opt}$, that is, any $[n,k, >d_{opt}]$ code does not exist, and $d_{BKLC}$ denotes the minimum distance of the best known linear code.
+For the values of $d_{opt}$ and $d_{BKLC}$, we refer to Grassl's code table \cite{codetable}.
+In \cite{carlet2019}, Carlet et al. proved that for $q>2$, there exists an LCP of linear codes with $d_{LCP}(C,D)=d_{opt}$, and for $q=2$, LCPs of linear codes exist with $d_{LCP}(C,D) \ge d_{opt}-1$.
+In this section, we illustrate that the algebraic characterizations in the preceding sections can be utilized to construct LCPs of quasi-cyclic and quasi-twisted codes with $d_{LCP}(C,D)=d_{opt}$ ($q>2$), and $d_{LCP}(C,D)=d_{opt}-1$ or $d_{LCP}(C,D)=d_{opt}\ (q=2)$.
 All computations are done in MAGMA \cite{magma}.
-For the values of $d_{BKLC}$, we refer to Grassl's code table \cite{codetable}.

 \begin{example} Let $q=5$ and $m=8$.
 Then $x^m-1=(x+1)(x+2)(x+3)(x+4)(x^2+2)(x^2+3)$ in $\mathbb{F}_5[x]$.
 Suppose $C$ is generated by

 and $D$ is generated by